Learning Task Automata for Reinforcement Learning using Hidden Markov Models: Task Automaton Learning

-This suggests that one way to solve Step 2 is to convert the NFA underlying the learnt product MC $\mathcal{M}_\pi\otimes\auto$ into a DFA using the classic subset construction method \citep{rabin1959finite}.
-The language of this DFA will be the same as the MDP-restricted TA $\auto_\mathcal{M}$.
-Recall that this is the best we can do (cf. Proposition \ref{prop:MDPTA}), as only MDP-attainable traces are observable during the exploration process.
-Proposition \ref{prop:learntNFA}'s proof is relegated to Appendix \ref{sec:proofs}.
+This NFA can be converted into a DFA with language equal to the MDP-restricted TA $\auto_\mathcal{M}$ using the subset construction method \cite{rabin1959finite}.

-\begin{proposition} Let $\mathcal{N}$ be the NFA underlying the learnt product MC $\mathcal{M}_\pi\otimes\auto$, then $\mathcal{L}(\mathcal{N}) = \mathcal{L}(\auto_\mathcal{M})$, where $\auto_\mathcal{M}$ is the MDP-restricted true TA. \end{proposition}
+\begin{proposition} Let $\mathcal{N}$ be the NFA underlying the learnt product MC $\mathcal{M}_\pi\otimes\auto$.
+Then, $\mathcal{L}(\mathcal{N}) = \mathcal{L}(\auto_\mathcal{M})$, where $\auto_\mathcal{M}$ is the MDP-restricted true TA. \end{proposition}

-However, the subset-construction algorithm has worst-case exponential time complexity in the size of the NFA (i.e., $\mathcal{O}(2^{|\mathcal{S}^\otimes|})$) \cite{baier2008principles}.
-We therefore introduce our \textit{Cone Lumping}\footnote{The term `lumping' aligns with existing literature (e.g., \citet{derisavi2003optimal})} method for determinising NFAs that underlie product MDPs/MCs, which explicitly leverages their product structure.
-Our key insight is to observe that any out-going edges from a product state $\langle s,q\rangle \in \mathcal{S}^\otimes$ of a product Markov chain $\mathcal{M}_\pi\otimes\auto$ that have the same label \emph{must} transition to the same next TA state.
-Formally:
+However, the subset-construction algorithm has worst-case exponential time complexity in the size of the NFA (i.e., $\mathcal{O}(2^{|\mathcal{S}^\otimes|})$).
+We therefore introduce our more efficient \textit{Cone Lumping} method for determinising NFAs that underlie product MDPs, which explicitly leverages their product structure. `Lumping' aligns with related literature (e.g., \citep{derisavi2003optimal}).
+Our key insight is that out-going edges from a product state $\langle s,q\rangle \in \mathcal{S}^\otimes$ of a product MC $\mathcal{M}_\pi\otimes\auto$ that have the same label \emph{must} transition to the same next TA state.
+Every time this occurs, the product states are merged.
+When representing state transitions sequentially from left to right, this merging criterion looks for a \emph{cone} structure to merge all states on the right-hand side (Figure \ref{fig:cone}).